BHSAI/GeDI/examples.md

      ./example/run/gedi.sh

 illustrates some of the usage based on this data set.
+Run this with

+     $ cd ./example/run/

+     $ chmod 775 gedi.sh

+     $ ./gedi.sh

 ***
 [Up](README.md)